MortadhaDAHMANI/PySendMail-Attachments/README.md

-# PySendMail-Attachments :computer: :e-mail: :key:
+# PySendMail-Attachments SSL/TLS:computer: :e-mail: :key:

 ## Summary
 #### What is SMTP?